Upcoming Graduate Program Information Sessions via Zoom: Please register!

 Living and Housing Expenses

 For students who cannot easily come to Brown to find housing before the start of their first year, Brown offers limited housing for first year graduate students (only for the first year).
-More information about first-year graduate school housing can be found on the Brown Graduate Housing website.
 After the first year, these students must find off-campus housing.
 Most students do so even in their first year.
-Many graduate students rent apartments in residential areas immediately surrounding the Brown campus, where rent prices range from approximately $500 to $2500 or more per month.
+Many graduate students rent apartments in residential areas immediately surrounding the Brown campus.
 Rents are lower in areas farther from campus.
 Rhode Island public buses are free to Brown students, faculty and staff with a Brown ID.
-Brown also operates a variety of free shuttle services and free access to RIPTA within and near campus.
+Brown also operates a variety of free shuttle services and free access to Rhode Island's transit system RIPTA.
 These services make apartments farther from campus more accessible.
+More information about housing for graduate students can be found on the Brown Graduate Housing website.

 Learn more about funding the PhD degree